The Early Years Foundation Stage and Year 1

 Much of your child’s learning will come from exploring and talking about maths in the world around them.
 The children participate in lots of practical based activities, both in and out of the classroom, to help both stimulate children's learning.

-The children have a mixture of independent, teacher led and group tasks to complete in Maths sessions and they are offered an array of apparatus and materials to enhance their learning areas.
+Our Year 1 and Reception children are taught separetely for Maths.
+The children in Reception have a mixture of independent, teacher led and group tasks to complete in Maths sessions and they are offered an array of apparatus and materials to enhance their learning areas.
 We also have a daily Maths Fluency session to really enhance children's number sense.

 Children show this in range of ways; talking about themselves and their family, the similarities and differences between people, observing animals or plants and how they differ and how the world around them is different from place to place.
 They also learn about the range of different technologies in the world and how each one has a specific role or purpose.